uowaep/CubiQuake/README.md

 - add alpha handling to the texture shader
 - make collision hulls for x and z rotation orientations to fix hull issues
 - make player light visible to other players
+- animation code is temporary. (need to re-learn animation. been doing it wrong.)
+- don't let players place things on other players

 ### ChangeLog
 r107